- Colour Time https://colourtime.jonathanchomko.com/

 Beeple’s ‘The First 5000 Days’ sold for $69,346,250 on March 12, 2021.
 Buyer MetaKovan explained his rationale behind the purchase as such:

 When you think of high-valued NFTs, this one is going to be pretty hard to beat.
 And here’s why — it represents 13 years of everyday work.
 Techniques are replicable and skill is surpassable, but the only thing you can’t hack digitally is time. — MetaKovan, Christies Press Release

-With this statement, MetaKovan characterizes the time an artist spends on a work as a key driver of its value.
-The dominant NFT aesthetics also reflect this sensibility; intricate 3D scenes signal that creative and computational effort was expended to create the image.
+MetaKovan identifies effort over time as the key indicator of value for a NFT.
+Dominant NFT aesthetics also reflect this understanding; intricate 3D scenes signal that creative and computational effort was expended to create and render a scene.

-The rhythm and pattern of keypresses can be used as a biometric identifier, for tracking or authentication.
-The images generated in this series are not just records of effort, but unique records of the hand of the artist.
-The patterns that arise are the digital equivalent of that essential element in the value of an physical artistic work; the signature.
+Research in keystroke dynamics demonstrates that the rhythm and pattern of keypresses can be used as a biometric identifier.
+The images in Proof of Work are not just documents of effort, but are unique records of the artist’s hand, the patterns arising the digital equivalent of that essential element in a physical artwork; the signature.

 participative performance, 2020

 A Heart from Space is a website that enables a group of people to draw shapes together using their GPS positions.

 Performing the work requires the participants to negotiate the dynamics of group collaboration through the website, adjusting their position in response to the movements of the group to collectively create a heart.

 The project originated from a conversation with Yo-Yo Ma around a performance of a previous work, www.grindruberairbnb.exposed (GUA).
 GUA explores the topic of networked action by providing each participant specific gestural instructions, which create synchronized movement in the group.
 Upon learning about the functions of GUA, Mr. Ma asked if the system might be used to arrange hundreds of thousands of people across the midwestern United States, to form a heart that would be visible from space.